 The Battleship will rely again on a public-private partnership to fund its hull repairs and educational improvements, anticipated to be $17 million total.
 We will seek the support of individuals, corporations, foundations, and organizations statewide and nationally to fund this need.

 WHAT’S THE TIMELINE OF THE GENERATIONS CAMPAIGN?

-A leadership gift phase will be launched in 2012 seeking support of statewide leaders and a substantial portion of needed contributions.
-A public gift phase will follow inspiring broad support of all generations much like the famous call to Save Our Ship inspired a generation to bring our proud namesake home.
+A leadership gift phase was launched in 2012 seeking support of statewide leaders and a substantial portion of needed contributions.
+A public gift phase followed inspiring broad support of all generations much like the famous call to Save Our Ship inspired a generation to bring our proud namesake home.